 Faculty led courses

-faculty and staff that focus on one or two subject areas.
-These 10- to 14-day trips are great for all students; they give students the chance to learn and explore without the commitment of a full semester.
+Monmouth offers many opportunities to study away from campus from a short time, particularly during Scots Terms and Spring Break.
+Our faculty lead 7-to 15-day trips concentrating on one or two subject areas; they give students the chance to learn and explore without the commitment of a full semester.

 A variety of experiences

-Short-term programs incorporate group activities into their curriculum and provide enriching global engagement.
-Past short-term classes have given students the chance to travel to rainforests, islands, deserts and cities to have hands-on lessons that can’t be taught inside a classroom.
+Scots Term programs incorporate group activities into their curriculum and provide enriching global engagement.
+Past Scots Term classes have given students the chance to travel to rainforests, islands, deserts, and cities to have hands-on lessons that can’t be taught inside a classroom.
 Each course offers course credit between 0.25-1 credit, depending on the program.

 Flexibility means more trips

-The trips offered are never the same and always once in a lifetime.
-Bonus: giving students an opportunity to enroll in many trips throughout their Monmouth experience.
-Each trip includes: roundtrip airfare from the departure hub; international health insurance; lodging; entrance fees for museums, cultural sites and events related to the course.
-Depending on the program, either all meals or some meals will be provided.
+The courses offered are rarely the same, but always once in a lifetime.
+It’s a bonus that students have the opportunity to enroll in several trips throughout their Monmouth experience.
+Each trip includes: roundtrip airfare from the departure hub; international health insurance; lodging; entrance fees for museums, cultural sites, and events related to the course.
+Depending on the program, either some or all meals will be provided.